legacysurvey/legacysurvey/pages/status.rst

 The figures below depict the (:math:`g`, :math:`r`, :math:`i`, :math:`z`) status of the DESI Legacy Imaging Surveys as of DR11.
 The coverage is color-coded by (extinction-corrected) depth.
-As DR11 only added `new` data in the southern footprint of the Legacy Surveys, the northern coverage depicted below is technically from Data Release 9 (`DR9`_).
+As DR11 only added `new` data in the southern footprint of the Legacy Surveys, the BASS/MzLS coverage depicted below is technically from Data Release 9 (`DR9`_).

 .. image:: /files/depth-g-dr11.png
-    :height: 410
+    :height: 300
     :width: 570

 .. image:: /files/depth-r-dr11.png
-    :height: 410
+    :height: 300
     :width: 570

 .. image:: /files/depth-i-dr11.png
-    :height: 410
+    :height: 300
     :width: 570

 .. image:: /files/depth-z-dr11.png
-    :height: 410
+    :height: 300
     :width: 570